 While the industry is changing, there is currently still a lot of need for workers in oil and gas production.

-So, let’s find out more about the opportunities in oil and gas production and see if there are opportunities that are just right for you!
+So, let’s find out more about the opportunities in the oil and gas sector.

 Is oil & gas production a good career path?